WORKING. THRIVING. TOGETHER.

 Retaliation against an employee for exercising or attempting to exercise any rights available under the Municipal Minimum Wage Ordinance is strictly prohibited.

 Material changes in job duties or hours, formal disciplinary action such as documented warnings, or employment termination may be considered retaliatory.
 Aggressive enforcement to protect employees’ rights will be pursued by the Department in these types of cases.
+Employees should report violations in the drop-down tab at the top of this webpage.

 WHERE CAN I RECEIVE MORE INFORMATION?